GenesisFR/HowToBecomeGoodAtShooters/README.md

 - CHD isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance, headshots remove helmets
 - deploying a skill while using Technician protects you and nearby allies from disruption/shock (Faraday field) as long as you're both staying within 5m of it
+- dodge rolling allows you to dodge bullets, especially from mobs with a slow rate of fire (like Warhounds)
 - double-clicking on a cache instantly opens it
 - explosions have damage drop-off from the point of impact
+- going out-of-bounds (ex: before the end of Roosevelt Island) resets your skill cooldowns
 - health doesn't regen when disrupted
-- improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard immunity)
+- improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard/pulse resistant)
-- incoming repairs and outgoing healing are multiplicative and they're their own multiplier, therefore, they're both multiplicative with repair skills
+- incoming repairs and outgoing healing are multiplicative and they're both separate multipliers, therefore they're both multiplicative with repair skills
 - mobs can block shots and take damage from another mob, turning a mob right in front of you like a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
 - Protection From Elites is capped at 80%
 - rain reduces ballistic skills targeting abilities and AI sight
-- shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
+- shooting the foam on an ensnared teammate or hip-firing at your feet while ensnared breaks it
 - signature weapons are automatically reloaded when holstered
-- skill damage also boosts status damage
 - staggering yourself while interacting with an object instantly completes the interaction
 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades